American McGee: Electronic Arts

-McGee soon joined Electronic Arts and worked as creative director on American McGee's Alice (with Rogue Entertainment), which garnered favorable reviews.
-Discussions began soon after the game's release about making a film adaptation of the game; initially Wes Craven was attached to direct the film, and later actress Sarah Michelle Gellar bought the film rights, but the film has remained in development hell.
+McGee joined Electronic Arts and worked as creative director on American McGee's Alice (with Rogue Entertainment), which garnered favorable reviews.
+Discussions began after the game's release about making a film adaptation of the game; initially Wes Craven was attached to direct the film, and actress Sarah Michelle Gellar bought the film rights, but the film has remained in development hell.

 After finishing Alice, McGee left EA "in frustration" when the company fired his creative partner R. J. Berg and shut down Rogue Entertainment.
-In 2002, McGee founded the short-lived Carbon6, which two years later became known as Mauretania Import Export Company.

 The Mauretania Import Export Company

+In 2002, McGee founded the short-lived Carbon6, which two years later became known as Mauretania Import Export Company.
 McGee directed the 2002 music video for the song "Same Ol' Road" by the band dredg, from their album El Cielo.
 Partnering with Enlight Software and its founder Trevor Chan, McGee released the games Scrapland in 2004 and Bad Day L.A. in 2006.

-McGee backed the Nintendo Wii as the "only truly next-gen console in same year."
+McGee backed the Nintendo Wii as the "only truly next-gen".